 The discomfort and, in many cases, the pain of withdrawal symptoms lead individuals back to the substance they are abusing.
 Not because they desire some euphoric high but because their body has developed a tolerance, dependence, or addiction.

 When this occurs, individuals need drugs or alcohol to simply function in a usual manner because their brain chemistry has been altered.
 In this way, addiction is a disease requiring professional help like that offered at Sante Center.
 Usually, the first step in getting an individual’s substance abuse treatment involves medically supervised detox.
 But what is medical detox, and how can it help you?

 Have you ever tried to quit cold turkey?
 You probably threw out all of your drug paraphernalia and leftovers.
 You cleaned the house.
 Then the withdrawal symptoms set in.

 You tried to stay strong.
-However, within a few short hours, the pain and cravings were too intense.
-Now you’re wondering, what is medical detox, and how can it make a difference in your plan to stop using?
+However, the pain and cravings were too intense within a few hours.
+Now you’re wondering, what is medical detox, and how it can make a difference in your plan to stop using.
 This form of detoxification enlists the help of medical professionals.

 What Is Medical Detox, and How Does It Work?

 You check into the detox facility.
 You work with an intake counselor who learns all about your drug use.
 Because of the welcoming atmosphere, you feel comfortable being honest.
 From there, the counselor customizes an approach to treatment.